 - Bring a page into memory only when it is needed.

 - Less I/O needed.

 - Less memory needed.

 - Faster response.

 - More users.

-- Page is needed (there is a reference to it):
+- When a page is referenced:

-- invalid reference \Rightarrow abort.
+- if invalid reference ⇒ abort with error message.

-- not-in-memory \Rightarrow bring to memory.
+- if not-in-memory ⇒ bring to memory.

+- if already in memory \Rightarrow access the location